-In the last few years in international law, more and more regulation comes in the form of post treaty rules.
-This book offers the first systematic examination of the rules, which are made up of a combination of decisions, regulations and recommendations, to assess their efficiency.
-The study shows that the authority of these rules is in question as, in practice, member states retain almost complete discretion in their exercise.
-This conclusion gives rise to the key question; to what extent does this ambiguous authority affect respect/adherence to procedural principles in the practice of the application?
-This in turn leads to more far-reaching questions of legal certainty, non-arbitrariness and the duty to state reasons.
-In assessing this question of legitimacy, the study shines a light on this crucial but neglected question in international law scholarship and forms a starting point for improvements and reform.
+In the international law of the 21st century, more and more regulation comes in the form of post-treaty rules.
+Developed in environmental law, this trend increasingly spreads to areas ranging from tobacco regulation to arms trade.
+This book offers the first systematic examination of these decisions, resolutions and recommendations adopted by treaty bodies, to assess their effectiveness.
+The study shows that the authority of such rules is in question as, in practice, treaty parties retain almost complete discretion when it comes to their implementation.
+This conclusion gives rise to two key questions.
+To what extent does this ambiguous authority affect adherence to procedural principles like legal certainty, non-arbitrariness and the duty to state reasons?
+And can the legitimacy of the process and content of post-treaty rules fill the gaps in their authority?
+In assessing these questions, the study shines a light on this crucial but neglected area in international law scholarship and forms a starting point for improvements and reform.